18th Light Horse

 The drums were of brass with a white forepart carrying the initials of the regiment (XVIII LD) in silver characters on a crimson ground within a wreath of roses and thistles on the same stalk.

-We have not found any primary source describing the colours of this regiment.
-Several part of our description are assumptions based on the colours of the regiments of dragoons.
+We have not found any primary source describing the colours of this regiment during the Seven Years’ War.
+Several part of our description are assumptions based on the colours of the regiments of dragoons and on the standards carried in 1768.

 The guidons were made of silk, fringed in silver and embroidered with silver.
 The tassels and cords were of crimson silk and gold mixed.